RajithRajan/github-actions-trial/Readme.md

 ```

 ## Caching
 Speed up workflow by caching the dependency which can be used to skip downloading same dependency for each build.
+Caches are stored for 7D.
 ```
 steps:
   - uses: actions/cache@v3